 Victoria Falls Devils Pool and Livingstone Island Tour

-The Devils Swimming Pool and Livingstone Island Tour is a combined activity offered by Tongabezi a well known and respected tour operator in Victoria Falls - Zambia.
+The Devils Swimming Pool and Livingstone Island Tour is an Exhilarating and Memorable Experience.
 This activity is only available from the Zambian side of Victoria Falls.

-Livingstone island was opened in 1992 to provide exclusive and unique picnics on the edge of the Victoria Falls.
-It is a protected area, that is only allowed a maximum of 16 people on at any one time.
+Livingstone Island was opened in 1992 to provide exclusive and unique picnics on the edge of the Victoria Falls.
+It is a protected area, that is only allowed a maximum of 24 people on at any one time.
 The utmost care is taken to protect and preserve the natural habitat of the area.
-There is only one company that has been issued with an exclusive operators licence to conduct the Livingstone Island and Devils swimming pool.
+There is only one company that has been issued with an exclusive operators licence to conduct the Livingstone Island and Devils swimming pool tours.

 Please note that there are several off-the-street guides who offer tourists the opportunity to do this activity, but these guides are not licensed and we would strongly advise against going with one of them.
 Accidents have occurred with these guys which have led to bad publicity.

 In The Devils Pool right on the Edge of Victoria Falls

-At one stage we were very reluctant to recommend the Devils Swim as we felt is was quite dangerous, but having recently done the Livingstone Island Tour and the devils swim, we have had a change of heart.
-It is an awesome experience and the operation is extremely well managed and run by Tongabezi, with safety being a high priority.
+At one stage we were very reluctant to recommend the Devils Swim as we felt is was quite dangerous, but having done the Livingstone Island Tour and the devils swim on numerous occasions now, we have had a change of heart.
+It is an awesome once in a lifetime experience and the operation is extremely well managed and run, with safety being a high priority.